MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/README.md

 ---------------------
 * The project includes simulation codes for both OMNET++ and NS3.
 Once the project is set up, following the instructions in the README file, the user can run the simulation in Both OMNET++ and  NS3 .
 * The simulation can be started, paused, and resumed at any time as per the user's preference.
 This allows the user to control the simulation and make adjustments as needed.
-* The results of the simulation can be viewed in real-time on the OMNET++ or NS3 IDE while the simulation is running.
+* The results of the simulation can be viewed in real-time on the OMNET++ or NS3  while the simulation is running.
 This allows the user to monitor the progress of the simulation and make adjustments if necessary.
 * The simulation allows the user to adjust various parameters such as client data rate, protocol settings (PPP, CSMA/CD), packet size, client delay, server delay, packet echoed to the client, to analyze the impact of different scenarios on network performance.
 * The results can be exported from the IDE in the form of graphs and tables.
 These results can then be analyzed further using other software such as Excel or Google Colab to gain deeper insights and draw more accurate conclusions.